arahi7860/sql-intro/readme.md

 paper and create sample JSON data.
 Then create tables to represent the same data as it would appear in a SQL database.

-## Relational vs Non-Relational | PostgreSQL vs MongoDB (15 min / 0:45)
+## Relational vs Non-Relational | PostgreSQL vs MongoDB (10 min / 0:40)

 Non-Relational or **noSQL** databases have existed in some form for decades, however their use didn't become wide spread until recently. noSQL databases became an important alternative to relational databases in the early 2000s as internet tech companies' data storage needs changed and expanded.
 With the rise of social media and online marketplaces like eBay, the amount of data on the internet boomed.
-User were not only getting information from the internet, they were contributing to it.
+Users were not only getting information from the internet, they were contributing to it.
 This transition stressed the capabilities of relational databases due to the volume and variability of user-generated data.